fadden/CiderPress2/FileConv/Gfx/Fontrix-notes.md

 graphics with text rendered in custom fonts.

 A series of "fontpaks" were released, each of which had ten fonts.
-At one point the company was offering $100 for original font designs.
+At one point the company was offering $100 for submissions of original font designs.

 ## Font File Structure ##